callumhackett/callumhackett.github.io/tags/plugins.md

 ---
 # obligatory
 layout: page
-title: "#plugins" # in HTML meta and tab title
+title: "plugins" # in HTML meta and tab title

 # optional, no defaults
 # permalink: # custom page URL, begin with /